Microsoft: A Dividend Stock With A Very Small Dividend Yield

 Whether you are a first-time investor in Microsoft.
 Or, a long-term owner.

-Founded in 1975, Microsoft operates in over 190 countries.
-They develop, license, and support a wide range of software products, services and devices.
-Some of these product and service offerings include:
+Founded in 1975, Microsoft operates on an international basis.
+They develop, license, and support a wide range of software products, services, and devices.

 - Computer operating systems